Bixal/rapid-prototyping-with-uswds-event/handout.md

 ### Principles

-- Speed: With more making and less meetings, we decrease time to tangibility.
+- **Speed**: With more making and less meetings, we decrease time to tangibility.
-- Tangibility: By making prototypes, not promises, we increase our rate of learning.
+- **Tangibility**: By making prototypes, not promises, we increase our rate of learning.
-- Reusability: With a focus on frameworks, we can make everything we do faster.
+- **Reusability**: With a focus on frameworks, we can make everything we do faster.
-- Openness: By sharing our work, we can benefit from and contribute to the community.
+- **Openness**: By sharing our work, we can benefit from and contribute to the community.

 ### What we do